 This post was originally published here on the Blind Pig in 2008.
 At that time I was wondering how my little girls had turned into middle schoolers.
 The girls start their final year of high school this week.
 I'm proud of what they've accomplished-but my how fast 12 years of school has flown by.

 We all go back, in our minds, to different moments of time.
-Happy times, sorrowful times, bittersweet times-doesn't matter which-at some point they all call us back to them.
+Happy times, sorrowful times, bittersweet times, doesn't matter which, at some point they each call us back to them.

 Lately my mind has fallen back to the days when Chatter and Chitter were smaller.
 Back to the days of wearing pantyhose on their head.